Beccallerina/virtual-assistants-in-families/README.md

   #install.packages("lavaan", dependencies = T)
   library(lavaan)

-   # Testing final structural model (see detailed R script for separate test of measurement model and step-wise structural-model modifications)
+   # Testing final structural model (see detailed R script for separate test of measurement model, improvement, and step-wise structural-model modifications)

       #first, we need to set the dummy coded family classes as numeric to be able to put it in our SEM
       rosie_fscores$fam_class4_1_num <- as.numeric(rosie_fscores$fam_class4_1)